 - receives and discusses reports on the resulting practice and conduct of the school

 - reviews its own working practices

-Decisions of the governing body are made either by the Full Governing Body or by the Resources committee if their terms of reference allow.
+Decisions of the governing body are made either by the Full Governing Body or by committees, if their terms of reference allow.

-- the Resources Committee which is responsible for premises, finance and staffing as well as policies and work delegated from the Governing Bod
+- the Resources Committee which is responsible for premises, finance and staffing as well as policies and work delegated from the Governing Body

 - carries out tasks specifically given to them by the Governing Body